-You only need $500 to be a part of multimillion-dollar projects.
+You only need $500 to be a part of multimillion-dollar projects through this investing platform.
 That money then gets placed into eFunds and eREITs — basically, residential and commercial real estate portfolios that generally pay out dividends — as we detail in “How to Start Investing in Real Estate With as Little as $500.”

-The company generally charges a 1% annual fee and an upfront asset acquisition fee of 0% to 2%.
+The company generally charges a 1% annual fee and an upfront asset acquisition fee of 0%-2%.

-One low-risk way to make more on your savings than you can through a traditional savings account — and help build your community at the same time — is through Worthy Bonds.
-And you can get started with as small an investment as $10.
+One low-risk way to make more on your savings than you can through a traditional savings account — and help build your community at the same time — is through Worthy bonds, which allows you to get started investing with as little as $10.
 A separate post explains all the details, but here’s the gist of it:

-Prosper is a peer-to-peer lending platform.
-That means that if you invest here, your money isn’t going to buy shares in a corporation.
+Prosper is another peer-to-peer lending platform.
+If you invest here, your money isn’t going to buy shares in a corporation.
 Instead, your money is combined with that of other investors to provide personal loans to individuals who need to consolidate debt, buy a car or otherwise gain access to cash.